DukeCHSI/TitrationAnalysis/README.md

 # Description
 # Getting Started
 ## Installation
-Open the package file (with extension “.m”) in Mathematica<sup>TM</sup>.
+Open the package file (with extension “.m”) in Mathematica:tm:.
 Go to **File → Install**, and install the package as shown in the image below and click “OK”.
 For Mathematica 13.0 and above, please use the corresponding version contained in this repository.

 <p align="center">
 <img src="Graphics for README/Installation illustration 2023May.png" width="300"/>